QCD Wehrl and entanglement entropies in a gluon spectator model at small-$x$: Results and discussions

 Notice that the Husimi distribution no longer recovers the parton distribution as in Eq.~(\ref{husimi_constraint}), and is now written as

 so, the Wehrl entropy,

 Some algebra can be done, noticing that the normalization $N(x)$ is indeed the parton distribution function $xf(x)$,

-one can identify raising from the Wehrl entropy the definition of the Kharzeev-Levin entanglement entropy and the remaining term defined as $S^{\perp}_W$ (transverse Wehrl entropy).
+one can identify the Kharzeev--Levin entanglement entropy term and the remaining term defined as $S^{\perp}_W$ (transverse Wehrl entropy) from the decomposition of the Wehrl entropy considering the normalized Husimi distribution.
 The term identified as $S_{\text{EE}}(x)$ is strongly dependent of the normalization condition set in Eq.~(\ref{normalization}), but argued as necessary to keep the consistence with the KL model derivation.
 Fig.~\ref{werhl_plot}, displays the Wehrl entropy in solid lines (Eq. (\ref{wherlentropy2})) for three different virtualities.
 It is also shown the two terms in Eq. (\ref{wehrldecomposition}), $S^{\perp}_W$ in dotted lines, and $S_{EE}$ in dashed lines.
 Along with the line patterns, the color patterns reveals the virtuality values, $Q = 2$ GeV in blue, $Q = 5$ GeV in red and $ Q = 10$ GeV in black.
-One can see that as the virtuality grows, so the $S_{\text{EE}}$ grows in the small-$x$ regime.
+One can see that as the virtuality grows, so the $S_{\text{EE}}$ grows in the small--$x$ regime.
 The Wehrl entropy on the other hand is weakly dependent on the virtuality.
-In a physical sense, no matter the energy deposition in the proton, its entropy is no longer affected.
-For the transverse entropy definition $S^{\perp}_W$, as the virtuality grows, the entropy decreases.
-From this behavior, we can interpret the results from the $S_W$.
-As it seems, the virtuality dependence is such that, in the same rate $S_{\text{EE}}$ increases, $S^{\perp}_{W}$ decreases, which would explains the observed pattern of $S_W$. \\
+In a physical sense, no matter the energy deposition in the proton, its entropy is no longer strongly affected.
+This behavior can be understood from the normalization of the Husimi distribution used in this work, which removes the overall multiplicity factor associated with the gluon density.
+Since the dominant $Q^2$ dependence enters through the total number of resolved gluons, this normalization absorbs most of the scale dependence, leaving mainly the transverse phase--space structure.
+Then, the mild dependence on $Q^{2}$ is mainly due to the normalization in Eq.~(\ref{normalization}).
+For the transverse entropy definition $S^{\perp}_W$, as the virtuality grows, the transverse entropy decreases approximately at the same rate.